tjhowse/sand_drawing/pcb/sand_drawing/README_PCB.md

 Initial implementation

 ### Bugs
+* Shouldn't use GPIO9 - it is used internally too.
-* Pin 7 (IO35) is input-only, can't use that for A2D.
+* Pin 7 (IO35) is input-only, can't use that for A2D. - Done.
-* Must pull SLP and RST on stepper drivers high.
+* Must pull SLP and RST on stepper drivers high. - Done.
 * vreg too small, or wired wrong?
-Only outputs 2.7 Vout at 12 Vin
+Only outputs 2.7 Vout at 12 Vin - Done.
 * Make sure opto inputs are on ADC-friendly pins. - Done
 * Reduce width of ground tie on ESP for easier soldering. - Done.